As Washington’s job market softens, workers may have fewer options

 Amid new signs of a cooling job market, the bargaining power many workers have wielded over desperate employers during the pandemic could be at a tipping point.

-Job postings for some the state’s biggest employers have declined in recent months in part as some companies rein in expansion over fears of inflation and the recession risks of the government’s anti-inflation strategy.
+Job postings for some of the state’s biggest employers have declined in recent months in partas some companies rein in expansion over fears of inflation and the recession risks of the government’s anti-inflation strategy.

 Boeing, which was on a hiring tear this spring, posted 6,250 openings during the May-August period, or less than a quarter of the number it posted from February-May, according to data reported Thursday by the state Employment Security Department.